Model order reduction via Lie groups: Numerical Examples

 Both results of Section~\ref{ssec:rigid-pointcloud} and~\ref{ssec:sheering-pointclouds} support that the velocity-free optimization, albeit more computationally expensive, leads to more accurate results.
 The authors explain this by the velocity-free optimization being more robust to the Gaussian noise $\eta$, which is amplified in the velocity-based method through the numerical differentiation~\eqref{eq:approximate-velocity}.

-The results in Section~\ref{ssec:liver} show that a rigid motion accurately models the livers motion during respiration for shallow breathing (Figures~\ref{sfig:liver_trajectories_a} and~\ref{sfig:liver_trajectories_b}), but not for deep breaths (Figure~\ref{sfig:liver_trajectories_c}), during which the liver significantly deforms.
+Finally, the Section~\ref{ssec:liver} shows that a rigid motion accurately models the livers motion during respiration for shallow breathing (Figures~\ref{sfig:liver_trajectories_a} and~\ref{sfig:liver_trajectories_b}), but not for deep breaths (Figure~\ref{sfig:liver_trajectories_c}), during which the liver significantly deforms.
 This reflects in the full-trajectory error in Figure~\ref{sfig:liver_error_and_svd_a}, which is accurate to within 2mm for large parts of the trajectory but increases up to 7mm when deformation plays a large role.
 Future work may investigate nonlinear group actions to more accurately model deformations during respiration.

-Finally, Sections~\ref{ssec:linear-transport} and~\ref{ssec:method_of_freezing} highlight that MORLie is applicable to distributed systems, although the presented theory in the main article focused on the finite dimensional case.
-Here, the key-insight is that fixed basis elements can be realized as actions of $\R^k$, and moving basis elements by the action of a product Lie group $G\times\R^k$.
-At this point, the formalism becomes similar to transformation-based methods~\cite{Cagniart2019,Cagniart2020_thesis,Black2020,Schulze2023}, for which MORLie provides a geometric picture that generalizes to manifolds.